maksimr/performance/README.md

 Up to this point we've calculated which nodes should be visible and their computed styles, but we have not calculated their exact position and size within the viewport of the device---that's the **layout** stage, also known as **reflow**.

+The output of the layout process is a **box model**, which precisely captures the exact position and size of each element within the viewport: *all of the relative measurements are converted to absolute pixels on the screen*.

 ## Repaint

 ![Repaint Timeline Example](javascript/repaint/repaint.png)